OMTA & ABMP

 Pam worked as a tech at the Walmart Pharmacy in Kewanee for 20 years, and later at a Publix grocery store in Florida.

-Pam and Ernie had three children, Tiffany, Shanna and Matt, and were survived by two grandchildren, Kara and Nolan.
+Pam and Ernie had three children, Tiffany, Shanna and Matt, and were also survived by two grandchildren, Kara and Nolan.

-She was cremated, and per her wishes, no memorial service was held.
+Pam was cremated, and per her wishes, no memorial service was held.
 Pam was just 68 years old.

 He lived in Oakland, California for two years, then lived in Monroe, Wisconsin.